 Creating resistance curves with PowerTuned Technology enables CycleOps to produce the widest range of resistance at real world speeds by matching the rider with the right flywheel and resistance unit.
 When the optimal flywheel mass to resistance type is found, real world inertia is achieved and no unnecessary weight is added to the trainer.
 This is what you can call a win-win for all involved!

-Using PowerTuned technology and the PowerTap powermeter CycleOps then takes the amount of power it would take for an average rider to maintain a specific speed while on the bike trainer, as shown in the resistance graphs below – each graph depicts speed horizontally on the x-axis versus power vertically on the y-axis.
+Using PowerTuned technology and the PowerTap powermeter CycleOps then takes the amount of power it would take for an average rider to maintain a specific speed while on the bike trainer.

 Linear / Adjustable Resistance

-The Linear resistance curves in the chart below are relevant for the Mag / Mag+.
+The Linear resistance curves in graphs shown on the CycleOps site are relevant for the Mag / Mag+.
 When you pedal faster or shift gears, the resistance changes proportionately to your adjusted speed; the Wind trainer is pure linear, while the Mag / Mag + is adjustable.
 And if you want to know just how realistic the resistance on these linear / adjustable-type trainers feels, well, it doesn’t really feel like a real outdoors ride.
 To be absolutely blunt…

 This is the resistance we personally prefer, when you pedal faster or shift gears, the resistance actually increases – just like it should when you ride outdoors.
 Basically, at 20kmh you’re working twice as hard as when riding at 10kmh.
 In addition to the Fluid 2, there’s also the classic CycleOps Magneto, and SuperMagneto Pro to include in this range of Progressive resistance trainers.